rghouzra/mnsh/README.md

 # mnsh
-Mini Shell, it's like bash simple executor and reader.
+Minishell, it's like bash simple executor and reader.